Healthy Homes Assessment Hutt Central

 Hutt Central Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Hutt Central and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Hutt Central and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.

-• Private landlords and property managers should make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes